Changemakers, leaders, influencers

-After completing a Traveling School semester, alumnae move onward as empowered global citizens with a stronger sense of self and a tested toolbox to be community changemakers, to take on challenges and to self-advocate.
+After completing a Traveling School semester, alumni move onward as empowered global citizens with a stronger sense of self and a tested toolbox to be community changemakers, to take on challenges and to self-advocate.

 The Traveling School prepared me.